Wales and Northern Ireland work together on groundbreaking cancer innovation projects | Welsh Government

 After a competitive SBRI competition, the 5 companies selected are:

-- CYTED Ltd: early disease detection using CYTED Ltd non-endoscopic diagnostic technology
+- Cyted Health: early disease detection using Cyted Health non-endoscopic diagnostic technology

 - IBEX Medical Analytics Ltd: AI-powered diagnostics for pathology, which transforms pathology by ensuring that every patient receives an accurate, timely and personalised cancer diagnosis